3 keys to understand how the United Kingdom became the country in Europe with the most deaths from covid-19 (and the second in the world)

 British Prime Minister Boris Johnson was absent from the first emergency meetings on the coronavirus.

-moderate“.” data-reactid = “70”> On February 21, when the virus had already claimed thousands of lives in China and was starting to spread rapidly in Italy, the British government decided to keep the threat level as “moderate“
+On February 21, when the virus had already claimed thousands of lives in China and was beginning to spread rapidly in Italy, the British government decided to maintain the threat level as “moderate«.

 Back then, Johnson probably did not imagine that he would become one of the millions infected with the coronavirus himself and even spend days in intensive care.